BettercareHealth/bettercare/maternal-mental-health/exam/exam.md

 	-	Chewing gum
 	-	Having acne
 	-	Being sexually active
-6. How can a health worker support a pregnant teenager?
+6. How can a health or social worker support a pregnant teenager?
 	-	Tell her to behave like an adult; she is going to be a mother
 	-	Advise her to make better choices for her future
 	-	Warn her that she is irresponsible: sexually transmitted diseases and lack of contraception are dangerous